 Sign up for email updates using the box below.

 Millions in cash.
 Hundreds of designer watches.
 A small black book...

-Liam got more than he bargained for after breaking into a plush west London townhouse.
+Liam gets more than he bargained for after breaking into a plush West London townhouse.
 When he finds out who lives there, the notes in the book begin to make sense and its contents become the most valuable of all his ill-gotten gains.

 But his discovery could devastate the ‘beautiful game’ and those at the top are terrified.

-As the net closes in on Liam, they’re prepared to do anything to protect their secret.
+As the net closes in on him, they’re prepared to do anything to protect their secret.
 And Liam has a choice to make, but will he make it in time?

 Sign up to emails using the box on the home page